8 Best Wall Ball Alternatives (No Medicine Ball Needed)

 Just like with Deadlifts and Power Clean, it’s extremely important to drop the hips, use the legs and keep the back flat.
 Once fatigue starts to set in I generally see athletes resort to using more back than legs.
 If form reaches this point then it’s time to stop flipping the tire.

 Wall Balls are an awesome exercise for working the entire body, but sometimes Wall Balls are just not an option.
-Maybe you don’t have the proper equipment or maybe you’re just looking to add some variety to your workout.
+Maybe you don’t have a medicine ball or maybe you’re just looking to add some variety to your workout.
+(If you’re looking for a medicine ball – I tested 10 and here are my favorites)

 In these situations, you’ll need a Wall Ball alternative and I hope that one of the exercises I’ve listed here fits what you were looking for.